-On the north east corner is Laycock House, which continues and complements the historic Pinstone Street façade.
+On the north east corner is Laycock House, which complements the historic Pinstone Street façade.
 This is a good example of a late Victorian building which has survived the 20th and early 21st centuries more or less completely in its original form.

 C) Pepper Pot

 The building colloquially known as the Pepper Pot is located in between Pinstone Street, Cambridge Street and Charles Street.
 It incorporates two historic building blocks which form the southern end of the Pinstone streetscape.